 - Advanced Legal Research and Writing (ALRW)

-- Al, Law, and Justice

 - Animals and the Law

 - BC Law Schools Moot

 - Community Lawyering

 - Comparative and International Indigenous Rights

 - Corporate Governance

 - Directed Research

 - Elder Law

-- Environmental Law

 - First Nations Governance and Economic Development

 - Health Law

 - Human Rights Law

 - Immigration and Refugee Law

 - Immigration, Refugee, and Citizenship Law Moot

 - In-House and Corporate Counsel

 - International Dispute Resolution

 - Jessup Moot

 - Jurisprudence

 - Mental Health Law and Policy in Canada

+- Sports and Human Rights

 - Sports Law: Professional Leagues and International Sports Organisations

 - Wilson Moot

 - Video Gaming Law

-Constitutional Law

-Course Code LAWF 3010 Section Numbers 91, 92, and 93

-Instructor Professor Craig Jones KC

-Course is open to 1L Course is required

-Semesters fall and winter Credits 6

-Days and Times • at 8:30 to 9:50 a.m. (sec •

-, • ay at 8:30 to 9:50 a.m. (s

-Assessment Method 70% or 100% final exar kam (counts only if bette n er than final exam)

-Materials The Constitutional Law Group, eds, Canadian Constitutional Law (Emond Montgomery, 2022) 6th edn.
+Constitutional Law Course Code LAWF 3010 Section Numbers 91, 92, and 93 Instructor Professor Craig Jones K C Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times = d Thursday at 8:30 to 9: onday and Wednesday a Assessment Method mid-term exam: 30% o final exam: 70% or 100 r 0% (counts only if bett % er than final exam) Materials The Constitutional Law Group, eds, Canadian Constitutional Law (Emond Montgomery, 2022) 6th edn.
 This book comes with an access code and instructions for accessing these materials electronically.
 Copies are also available in the library on reserve.
 The Constitution Acts, 1867 to 1982 (Department of Justice, Canada).
 Available online: http://laws.justice.gc.ca/eng/Const/ Additional materials are provided through Moodle.
 Calendar Description Students are introduced to the basic elements of Canadian constitutional law.
-Topics include the nature of constitutions and constitutional processes; principles of constitutional interpretation; constitutional amendment; and Federal/Provincial distribution of legislative powers including the federal general power, natural resources and public property, provincial property and civil rights

-Other Information Topics are covered in the following sequence: Division of Powers, Aboriginal Rights and Title, and the Charter of Rights and Freedoms.
-After a general introduction and overview, the Federal/Provincial distribution of legislative powers is taught in the fall semester, followed by a section on Aboriginal rights and title under the Constitution.
-The Charter of Rights and Freedoms will be taught in the winter semester.
-Sections 92 and 93 will be combined in both semesters.
+Topics include the nature of constitutions and constitutional processes; principles of constitutional interpretation; constitutional amendment; and Federal/Provincial distribution of legislative powers including the federal general power, natural resources and public property, provincial property and civil rights Other Information Topics are covered in the following sequence: Division of Powers, Aboriginal Rights and Title, and the Charter of Rights and Freedoms.
+After a general introduction and overview, the Federal/Provincial distribution of legislative powers is taught in the fall semester,

-Contracts Course Code LAWF 3030 Section Numbers 91 and 93 Instructor Dr Chris Hunt Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times • ay at 10:00 to 11:20 a.m at 10:00 to 11:20 a.m. (s · · Assessment Method cam (counts only if bette • Materials Stephanie Ben-Ishai and David Percy, Contracts: Cases and Commentaries, 10th edn (Toronto: Carswell, 2018) Calendar Description Students undertake a legal and policy analysis of the basic principles and fundamental concepts of the law of contracts as they relate to commercial and consumer transactions.
+Contracts Course Code LAWF 3030 Section Numbers 91 and 93 Instructor Dr Chris Hunt Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times • d Wednesday at 10:00 t d Thursday at 10:00 to 1 Assessment Method 2-hour closed-book mid-term exam: 30% or 0% (mid-term counts only if better than final exam) 3-hour closed-book final exam: 70% or 100% Materials Stephanie Ben-Ishai and David Percy, Contracts: Cases and Commentaries, 10th edn (Toronto: Carswell, 2018) Calendar Description Students undertake a legal and policy analysis of the basic principles and fundamental concepts of the law of contracts as they relate to commercial and consumer transactions.
 Students explore the following: the formation of contracts including offer, acceptance and consideration; estoppel; privity; terms of contract, including exemption clauses; standard form contracts; bailment; mistake, misrepresentation and unconscionability; termination, including the doctrine of frustration; breach and remedies for breach; and dispute resolution processes.
 Emphasis is placed not only on knowledge of rules and principles, their historical derivation, rationale, efficacy and social validity, but also upon the creative use of contracts to both avoid and resolve disputes.
-Other Information ·
+Other Information